chids/jaxen-json/README.md

 # Oh yes indeed, it's fun time.

-Beacuse you can't, you won't and you don't stop
+Because you can't, you won't and you don't stop.
 Jaxen and Jackson come on and rock the sure shot.

 Like a bolt of lightning to my head it struck me - what if you could use XPath to address JSON strucutres.
 That's it.
 Fun for the hell of it.